To Prospective Students

 Personal Quality

 I significantly value patience and resilience.
 Modern computing systems are extremely complex.
 Worse, they are often not well documented and specified, which makes learning and improving systems software challenging.
-You must be patient when dealing with systems.
+You must be patient when dealing with these systems.
 Good work takes time.
 Besides, obstacles and frustration are guaranteed as long as you are working on a complex system, so resilience is not a nice-to-have but must-have quality.

 Involvement